Pincers on Japan

-Pincers on Japan is a 19-minute 1944 Canadian documentary film, made by the National Film Board of Canada (NFB).
-The film was directed by James Beveridge, who also produced and directed a similar NFB documentary, Look to the North.
-The film's French version title is Piège à Nippon.
+Pincers on Japan (Piège à Nippon) is a 19-minute 1943 Canadian documentary film, made by the National Film Board of Canada (NFB).
+The film was directed by James Beveridge, who also produced and directed a similar NFB documentary, Look to the North (1944).
+Its companion film, Road to Tokyo, was produced in 1942.

 Synopsis

 In 1943, Alaska and the north Pacific have become a theatre of war as Japanese forces threaten.
 For over a decade, Japan had begun training for warfare in a subarctic region, and had targeted the Aleutian Islands where they had maintained a foothold.
 Both Canadian and American forces are assembled to protect and defend the region, in what came to be known as the Aleutian Islands Campaign.

 In 1942, U.S. Army engineers created the Alaska Highway, carved out of the northern bush to bring American troops and supplies northward.
 Canada's role is to construct airfields alongside the military highway and train troops to fight in the extreme conditions of the region.
 Out of Canadian ports on the west coast, ship convoys carrying war materiél supply the various outposts of the northwest, while patrol bombers and lookouts keep a constant vigil.

 The Japanese invasion of the Aleutian Islands is countered by both a ground and air attack by Allied forces.
 With the defeat of the Japanese on American territory, Allied strategy moves from defence to taking the fight to the Japanese empire across the Pacific, striking at the heart of Japan.